Organic Farm Diary — Records Every Certified Farmer Must Keep

 Farmer's Tip

-Record 2 — Field Application Log
+What Is Record 2 — the Field Application Log?

 For every input applied to your field, record: